 Why Do Some Newspapers Refuse LLC Publication Ads?

-The short answer: Newspapers refuse LLC publication ads for three main reasons: they're not designated by the county clerk, they don't meet the legal definition of a "newspaper of general circulation," or they've made a business decision not to handle legal advertising.
-Only county clerk-designated newspapers can satisfy your Section 206 requirement.
+Newspapers refuse LLC publication ads for three main reasons: they're not designated by the county clerk, they don't meet the legal definition of a "newspaper of general circulation," or they've made a business decision not to handle legal advertising.
+Under Section 206 of the NY LLC Law, only county clerk-designated newspapers can satisfy your publication requirement.
+This guide covers each reason in detail, what to do when a newspaper refuses, and how to find newspapers that will accept your ad.

 New York's Section 206 of the Limited Liability Company Law is specific about where you can publish your LLC notice.
 The statute requires publication in two newspapers: